ndminh2003/Divvy_Bike_Case_Study_Analysis/README.md

 **2.Prepare:** Collect, stored data in database or spreadsheets

-**3.Process:** Clean data with SQL and spreadsheets and check for data integrity with a cleaning checklist
+**3.Process:** Clean data with Python and spreadsheets and check for data integrity with a cleaning checklist

 **4.Analyze:** Visualize data statiscally using Python and create a report using Power BI